grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 - Ensure the actual number of series written by the affected tenant is legit.
 - Consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-user` option (or `max_global_series_per_user` in the runtime configuration).

-### err-mimir-max-ephemeral-series-per-user

-This error occurs when the number of ephemeral series for a given tenant exceeds the configured limit.

-The limit is used to protect ingesters from overloading in case a tenant writes a high number of ephemeral series, as well as to protect the whole system’s stability from potential abuse or mistakes.
-To configure the limit on a per-tenant basis, use the `-ingester.max-ephemeral-series-per-user` option (or `max_ephemeral_series_per_user` in the runtime configuration).

-How to **fix** it:

-- Ensure the actual number of ephemeral series written by the affected tenant is legit.
-- Consider increasing the per-tenant limit by using the `-ingester.max-ephemeral-series-per-user` option (or `max_ephemeral_series_per_user` in the runtime configuration).

 ### err-mimir-max-series-per-metric